Flughafen Zürich AG: Investments

 Through the company A-port Operaciones S.A., Chile, the company holds a majority in the management and operation of certain airports in Latin America and the Caribbean.
 These include the three regional airports Florianópolis-Hercílio Luz International Airport, Puerto Montt, Iquique and Antofagasta, as well as other airports in Colombia and Honduras as well as in Curaçao.

 The participation in the Santiago Mariño Caribbean International Airport in Venezuela was expropriated by the state in 2010.
 An arbitration court was therefore called upon and decided that the State of Venezuela had to pay USD 14.2 million by the end of 2014, half of which is attributable to Flughafen Zürich AG In India, Unique held 17 percent of the equity capital of Bangalore International Airport Ltd. (BIAL) during the construction phase, and was the owner and operator of the newly opened Bangalore airport in 2008; the share holdings were reduced to 5 per cent in 2009, and they are to be sold in 2017.
 On 29 November 2019,they were awarded bid to construct Jewar Airport, and operate it for 40 years.

-In March 2017, Flughafen Zürich AG announced it had acquired 100% of Brazil's Hercílio Luz International Airport, and will operate it under a concession until 2047.
+In March 2017, Flughafen Zürich AG announced it had acquired 100% of Brazil's Florianópolis Airport, and will operate it under a concession until 2047.
 The company also has stakes in the operation of airports in Belo Horizonte, Bogotá, Curaçao, Antofagasta, Iquique, and Bangalore.
-More recently, the company has also won the concession to operate both Eurico de Aguiar Salles Airport in Vitória and Joaquim de Azevedo Mancebo Airport in Macaé, Brazil.
+More recently, the company has also won the concession to operate both Vitória and Macaé airports in Brazil.
+On May 19, 2023 Natal was added to the portfolio.

 Corporate Governance

 The company has its legal seat in Kloten and falls within the jurisdiction of the district court Bülach.
 Since March 2001, the airport administration has been centrally located in the new administration building, Unique One, in the west area of the airport, on the border of Rümlang.

-CEO of the company is Stephan Widrig, who took over this position in the beginning of 2015.
-The ten-member board of directors also comprises three representatives of the cantonal and one of the municipal governments of Zürich; this principle has been criticized by the business community, and has meanwhile changed.
-The government council now delegates one of its own members as well as two external representatives.
-The Board of Directors is composed as follows: Andreas Schmid (President), Vincent Albers, Guglielmo L. Brentel, Josef Felder, Stephan Gemkow, Corine Mauch, Eveline Saupper (Vice President) and Carmen Walker Spaeh.
+CEO of the company is Lukas Brosi, who took over this position in March 2023.
+The eight-member board of directors also comprises three representatives of the cantonal and one of the municipal governments of Zürich; this principle has been criticized by the business community, and has meanwhile changed.
+The government council now delegates one of its own members (Carmen Walker Spaeh) as well as two external representatives.
+The Board of Directors is composed as follows: Josef Felber (President), Claudia Pletscher (Vice President), Vincent Albers, Guglielmo L. Brentel, Stephan Gemkow, Corine Mauch, Carmen Walker Spaeh and Beatrix Frey-Eigenmann.
 The auditor of Flughafen Zürich AG is EY AG, headquartered in Zürich.